Abubakar-Meigag/hotel-management-system/IMPLEMENTATION.md

 ---

-The main application from phase 9 it impelment in this repo: https://github.com/Abubakar-Meigag/hotel-management-k8s
+The main application from phase 9 is implemented in this repo: https://github.com/Abubakar-Meigag/hotel-management-k8s

 ## Phase 9 — Kubernetes